-As the name itself suggests, latching tongs consists of a latching mechanism that makes use of latch bars to strongly grip heavy objects and lock the position so that the object does not slip or fall over.
+As the name itself suggests, latching tongs consists of a latching mechanism that makes use of latch bars to strongly grip heavy objects and lock the position, so the object does not slip or fall over.
 These are mainly used in large scale industries and are operated with the help of machines.

 Non-latching tongs do not have an automatic latching mechanism; however, it consists of a manually adjustable clamp that facilitates the user to vary the grip of the tongs according to the nature of the load.

 Locking tongs have a locking mechanism that locks the crucible in between the blades of the tongs.
-This helps improve security and avoid mishappenings.
+This helps to improve security and avoid mishappenings.

 Uses of Crucible Tongs